Expert-Guided Inverse Optimization for Convex Constraint Inference: Introduction

-The current inverse optimization literature mainly focuses on inferring the objective function of the underlying forward problem \citep{chan2021IOreview}.
+\changemarker{The current inverse optimization literature mainly focuses on inferring the objective function of the underlying forward problem \citep{chan2021IOreview}.
 Constraint inference, on the contrary, has received little attention.
 Recovering the right-hand side of the constraint parameters alongside the objective parameters has been explored by \citet{dempe2006inverse, Chow12} and \citet{cerny2016inverse}.
-Similarly, \citet{birge2017inverse} recover the right-hand side parameters so that a given observation becomes optimal utilizing properties of the specific application and \citet{dempe2006inverse, guler2010capacity, saez2018short} make a given observation (near-)optimal. \citet{chan2018inverse} perturb the nearest facet to make a given observation optimal and hence, find the left-hand side parameter of a linear constraint when the right-hand side parameters are known. \citet{ghate2022MDPinverse} infer the unknown transitional probabilities in Markov Decision Processes which are part of the left-hand-side of the constraint set.
-Closest to our work is the study by \cite{ghobadi2021inferring} when the full set of the constraint parameters is unknown in a linear model but the objective function and a set of feasible observations are given.
-Their method utilizes linear properties of the forward optimization and does not generalize to convex forward problems.
+Similarly, \citet{birge2017inverse} recover the right-hand side parameters so that a given observation becomes optimal utilizing properties of the specific application and \citet{dempe2006inverse, guler2010capacity, saez2018short} make a given observation optimal or near-optimal. \citet{chan2018inverse} perturb the nearest facet to make a given observation optimal and hence, find the left-hand side parameter of a linear constraint when the right-hand side parameters are known. \citet{ghate2022MDPinverse} infer the unknown transitional probabilities in Markov Decision Processes which are part of the left-hand-side of the constraint set. \cite{Ghate2024SDP_IO_Const} infer left-hand side constraint parameters of a semi-definite program. \cite{aswani2019data} and \cite{gupta2023efficient} write KKT conditions to infer full convex problems, but only test their models to infer the objective parameters, due to the complexity of constraint inference.
+Closest to our work is the study by \cite{ghobadi2021inferring} in which the full set of the constraint parameters is inferred in a linear model where the objective function and a set of feasible observations are given.
+Their method utilizes properties of linear optimization and does not generalize to convex constraints.} \changemarker{When imputing the objective function parameters in forward models with known feasible regions, infeasible observations (as near-optimal decision) have been considered by \citet{babier2021ensemble, chan2022pathways, ahmadi2020inverseLearning}, and \citet{shahmoradi2019quantile}, among others. } In these studies, infeasible and feasible observations are used in a similar manner to extract information about the utility function and provide objective parameter trade-offs in the forward problem~\citep{shahmoradi2019quantile, ahmadi2020inverseLearning}.
+Outliers and irrelevant observations may also be removed from the data prior to the optimization or as part of it.
+When imputing constraint parameters, on the contrary, infeasible observations provide additional information to guide the shape of the underlying feasible region by signaling areas that must be made infeasible.
+To our knowledge, such undesired observations that must be avoided have not been explored in an inverse setting for constraint inference.